peteroupc/Numbers/docs/PeterO.Numbers.EFloat.md

  (but not more than  <i>str</i>
  's length).

- * <i>ctx</i>: An EContext object specifying the precision, rounding, and exponent range to apply to the parsed number.
+ * <i>ctx</i>: An EContext object specifying the precision, rounding, and exponent range (in bits) to apply to the parsed number.
 Can be null.

 <b>Returns:</b>